albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 **Conclusion**

 The results can be useful depending which side you are on.
-I you are an activist like me who organize people to rally for certain cause and advocacy, you would know if there is enough online clamor before a rally occur.
+If you are an activist like me who organize people to rally for certain cause and advocacy, you would know if there is enough online clamor before a rally occur.

-But if you a member of the reactionary state force, you will certainly is this prediction to suppress social movements in favor of those already in power.
+If you a member of the reactionary state force, you will most likely use this prediction to suppress social movements in favor of the status quo.

+**Recommendations**

+Recommendations: Current research point out that social embeddedness, emotions, grievance and identity [6].
+This can be verified using NLP and feature importance from the news data set used above and can be done as an extension of this project.

+**Takeaways**

 My bias is that I am an activist.
 I believe that activism is a way of life.
 And we are all activists in our own little ways.
-Sometimes we just need to be reminder why we do the things we do and ultimately for whom do we do it.
+Sometimes we just need to be reminder why we do the things we do and ultimately *for whom* do we do it.

-Recommendations: Current research point out that social embeddedness, emotions, grievance and identity [6].
-This can be verified using NLP and feature importance from the news data set used above and can be done as an extension of this project.

-See you in the future in future rallies and protest actions.
+See you in the future and hopefully in future rallies and protest actions.

-I will continue to join rallies and stick to my principles as I believe that only collective action can we truly achive social change.
+I will continue to join rallies and stick to my principles as I believe that only with collective action can we truly achieve genuine social change.
 As for the corrupt politicians in the Philippines,

 {:refdef: style="text-align: center;"}
 <img src="{{ site.url }}{{ site.baseurl }}/images/rally/greta2.gif" alt="Gilmore" class="center">